Alston Moor

 “Classic novel exploring the limits of pregnancy” — The Guardian

-Shortlisted for Philip K. Dick Award and Kitschies Golden Tentacle 2013
+Shortlisted for Philip K. Dick Award and Kitschies Debut Award

 A dystopian vision of corporate life later in the 21st century when big business and state institutions are thriving thanks to a compliant, stratified and segregated workforce.
 Hyper-intelligent professionals live in affluence within the metropolis while menials live out in the subsidized, but spartan, enclaves.